Propagation of chaos in neural fields: Introduction

-This problem is evocative of statistical fluid mechanics and more generally interacting particle systems, and as such has been widely studied in mathematics and physics chiefly motivated by thermodynamics or fluid dynamics questions.
-In particular, the probability distribution of a typical set of particles in the limit where the total number of particles goes to infinity, and fluctuations around this limit where characterized for a number of models~\cite{mckean:66,dobrushin:70,tanaka:83,sznitman:89,sznitman:84a}.
-It was shown in several contexts that when considering that all particles have independent identically distributed initial conditions (\emph{chaotic} initial conditions), then in the limit where the number of particles tends to infinity, the behavior of a few particles remains independent as time goes by, and all particles have the same probability distribution, which is the solution of a nonlinear Markov equation, often referred to as the \emph{McKean-Vlasov} equation.
-The underlying biological problem motivates the introduction of a notion of spatial labeling of the (fixed) neurons, involving two mathematical aspects that were not covered in the literature.
+This problem is evocative of statistical fluid mechanics and more generally interacting particle systems, and as such has been widely studied in mathematics and physics, chiefly motivated by thermodynamics or fluid dynamics questions.
+In particular, the probability distribution of a typical set of particles in the limit where the total number of particles goes to infinity, and fluctuations around this limit where characterized for a number of models~\cite{mckean66,dobrushin70,tanaka83,sznitman89,sznitman84a}.
+It was shown in several contexts that when considering that all particles have independent identically distributed initial conditions (\emph{chaotic} initial conditions), then in the limit where the number of particles tends to infinity, the behavior of a few particles remains independent as time goes by, and all particles have the same probability distribution, which is the solution of a nonlinear Markov equation, often referred to as the \emph{McKean--Vlasov} equation.
+The underlying biological problem motivates the \hyperref[sec1]{Introduction} of a notion of spatial labeling of the (fixed) neurons, involving two mathematical aspects that were not covered in the literature.
 First is the fact that this induces the presence of infinitely many types of neurons (corresponding to the column neurons belong to), and second is the fact that since neurons communicate through the emission of electrical impulses transported at finite speed through the axons, space-dependent delays occur in the communication between two cells.
-These two aspects necessitate the development of the propagation of chaos theory towards infinite-dimensional functional settings that we aim at achieving in the present manuscript.
+These two aspects necessitate the development of the propagation of chaos theory toward infinite-dimensional functional settings that we aim at achieving in the present manuscript.
 We will show that in the neural field limit, the propagation of chaos property holds.
-Moreover, the activity is shown to converge in a certain sense towards the solution of a new object, a delayed integro-differential mean-field equation with space-dependent delays.
-This object has substantial differences with the usual McKean-Vlasov limits: beyond the presence of delays, the neural field limit regime is at a mesoscopic scale where averaging effects locally to occur, but is fine enough to resolve brain's structure and its activity, resulting in the presence of an integral term over space.
-The speed of convergence towards the mean-field equations is quantified and involves two terms, one governing the averaging effect in each population and the second corresponding to the continuum limit.
-In the neural field regime, the limit equations are very singular, in particular trajectories are not measurable with respect to the space.
-These limits are very hard to analyze at this level of generality, and even numerical simulations are intricate in finite-populations settings~\cite{BFFT}.
-However, in the type of models usually considered in the study of neural fields, namely the firing-rate model, we show in a companion article~\cite{touboulNeuralFieldsDynamics:11} that the behavior can be rigorously and exactly reduced to a system of deterministic integro-differential equations that are compatible with the usual Wilson and Cowan system in the zero noise limit.
+Moreover, the activity is shown to converge in a certain sense toward the solution of a new object, a delayed integro-differential mean-field equation with space-dependent delays.
+This object is substantially different from the usual McKean--Vlasov limits: beyond the presence of delays, the neural field limit regime is at a mesoscopic scale where averaging effects locally occur, but is fine enough to resolve brain's structure and its activity, resulting in the presence of an integral term over space.
+The speed of convergence toward the mean-field equations is quantified and involves two terms, one governing the averaging effect in each population and the second corresponding to the continuum limit.
+In the neural field regime, the limit equations are very singular; in particular, trajectories are not measurable with respect to the space.
+These limits are very hard to analyze at this level of generality.
+However, in the type of models usually considered in the study of neural fields, namely the firing-rate model, we show in a companion article~\cite{touboulNeuralFieldsDynamics11} that the behavior can be rigorously and exactly reduced to a system of deterministic integro-differential equations that are compatible with the usual Wilson and Cowan system in the zero noise limit.
 Noise intervenes in these equations a nonlinear fashion, fundamentally shaping in the macroscopic dynamics.